wenjietseng/wjt-website-archived/_pages/about.md

 Salut !

 This is Wen-Jie.
 I am a 3rd year Ph.D. student in [DIVA Group](https://diva.telecom-paristech.fr/) at Telecom Paris, working on Human-Computer Interaction (HCI) and Virtual Reality (VR).
 My research aims to understand how physical breakdowns (e.g., colliding with the environment) of a user could happen in VR with Head-Mounted Display (HMD) technology.
-My skills include implementing research prototype and conducting user experiment to better understand the VR user's behavior and inform the design of future safety mechanisms.
+My skills include implementing research prototype and conducting user experiment to study the VR user's behavior and inform the design of future safety mechanisms.

 <!-- Hi, my name is Wen-Jie Tseng.
 I am a Ph.D. student in <a href="https://diva.telecom-paristech.fr/">DIVA Group</a> at T&eacute;l&eacute;com Paris.
 My research interest lies in Human-Computer Interaction (HCI), Mixed Reality (VR & AR), and Cognitive Psychology. -->